camerondugan/jekyll-simple.css/index.md

 # Welcome to Simple Jekyll

-This is a simple webpage that has been handbuilt by [Kev Quirk](https://kevq.uk) using the Jekyll static site generator and [Simple.css](https://simplecss.org).
+This is a simple webpage that has been hand built by [Kev Quirk](https://kevq.uk) using the Jekyll static site generator and [Simple.css](https://simplecss.org).

 Please feel free to take a look around.
 If you're interested, you can find the source code for this site [on GitHub](https://github.com/kevquirk/jekyll-simple.css).